mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 The other one is: *one truth is all truth*.
 If [...] you learn the self, [it] is to learn the world.
 If you learn the sublimity of human life, it is simultaneously to learn the sublimity of the trees, and the birds, all living beings.
 The one truth is *all* truth.
 Because it is universal; wisdom is characterized by *maha*: vastness, boundlessness.

-So from this point, *prajna* doesn’t mean to understand [something] intellectually or philosophically, it is something you have to practice.
+So from this point, *prajñā* doesn’t mean to understand [something] intellectually or philosophically, it is something you have to practice.
 So that’s why it says here, “Do not talk about emptiness with your mouth all day and in your mind fail to cultivate the conduct that you talk of.”
 We have to put it into practice, every day.
 If you don’t do it, that will be “like a common person calling himself the king of a country, which cannot be.”

 “People like that are not my disciples.”
 That “not my disciples” [is not that they] are not human beings – they are human beings, but they don’t behave as human beings.
 That [is the meaning of] “people like that are not by disciples.”